Akashrine/jbr-11ty/src/posts/2020-is-over/2020-12-23-2020-is-finally-over.md

 ## A new job

-Well, I’m glad to say I’ve spent this all 2020 within [Heetch](https://www.heetch.com/fr).
-Maybe the best company I’ve ever work with.
+Well, I’m glad to say I’ve spent this whole 2020 within [Heetch](https://www.heetch.com/fr).
+Maybe the best company I’ve ever worked with.
 Even if the year was rough for the ride-hailing business, I must say the direction made all the efforts to make us go through all the different challenges we’d face.

 Even if the office is not far from my home, I’ve spent almost all year working remotely and I’ve discovered that I was more than pleased to [work in this situation](https://julien-brionne.fr/posts/working-remotely-as-a-team/).
 My year was spent on multiple projects I’ll certainly share more in detail in 2021.
 Focused on the customer care domain, we’ve touched on elements like trust, safety, FAQ, feedbacks.